deckgo/deckdeckgo/webcomponents/monaco-editor/README.md

 # DeckDeckGo - Monaco Editor

-A web component to easily embed the [Monaco Editor](https://microsoft.github.io/monaco-editor/).
+A web component to easily embed the [Monaco Editor](https://microsoft.github.io/monaco-editor/) in your application.

 ## Installation